 Street art is booming in Rotterdam.
 If you’ve visited Rotterdam, or if you live or work there, you must have seen a street art piece up close.
 Or else you have seen posts on Instagram, Facebook or Twitter.
 Tourists and Rotterdammers like to share photos or videos of street art pieces on their social accounts.
-The interactive Rotterdam Make It Happen pieces, powered by Mothership, are regularly the subjects for social posts.
+The interactive Rotterdam Make It Happen pieces are regularly the subjects for social posts.
 Have you spotted them?
 In this article we’ll tell you where you can find these interactive street art gems.

 ALL HANDS-ON DECK

 If you ride your bike alongside the Boompjes and the imposing boats that sail the Maas make you dream away, don’t forget to turn your head and check the quay.
 On one of the walls at the Boompjeskade you will find a street art piece of a fishing ship (artist Bart Smeets), trying to defy a heavy storm.
 All hands-on deck!

 The human pyramid of Daan Botlek at the intersection of the Schilderstraat and Schiedamse Vest in the city centre matches perfectly with the philosophy of ‘Rotterdam Make It Happen’.
 Rotterdammers that actively participate in the city and contribute to the city.
 You’ll find one link is missing from the piece, a link that us needed to connect all the ‘white men’ to each other and make the chain complete.
 Will you form that that link?